sgnu/todo/README.md

 This command adds a new task to the list:
 `todo add This is a new task` or `todo a This is a new task`

-New tasks are added to the end of the list.
-Currently there is not an option to specify the index.
+New tasks are added to the list and automatically sorted as strings

 #### Complete
 This command removes a task from the list.
 An index (starts at 0) can be specified, but otherwise removes the first task: `todo complete 1` or `todo c 1`